 Nondisjunction events occur when the homologous chromosomes (in meiosis I) or sister chromatids (in meiosis II and mitosis) fail to separate after pairing.
-The result is that both chromosomes or chromatids end up in the same daughter cell, leaving the other daughter cell without any copy of that chromosome.
+The result is that both chromosomes or chromatids end up in the same daughter cell, leaving the other daughter cell without any copy of that chromosome (Figure 4.5).
 Most nondisjunctions at the gamete level are fatal to the embryo.
-The most widely known exception is Trisomy 21, or Down syndrome, which results from an embryo that inherits three copies of Chromosome 21: two from one parent (due to a nondisjunction event) and one from the other.
+The most widely known exception is Trisomy 21, or Down syndrome, which results when an embryo inherits three copies of Chromosome 21: two from one parent (due to a nondisjunction event) and one from the other (Figure 4.6).
 Trisomies (triple chromosome conditions) of Chromosomes 18 (Edwards syndrome) and 13 (Patau syndrome) are also known to result in live births, but the children usually have severe complications and rarely survive beyond the first year of life.
-Sex chromosome trisomies (XXX, XXY, XYY) and X chromosome monosomies (inheritance of an X chromosome from one parent and no sex chromosome from the other) are also survivable and fairly common.
-The symptoms vary but often include atypical sexual characteristics, either at birth or at puberty, and often result in sterility.
-The X chromosome carries unique genes that are required for survival; therefore, Y chromosome monosomies are incompatible with life.